FREE updates, newsletters and the L.A. BEER BLAST.

 Opened at 55 degrees – the first sip of this wine makes you second guess the information on the label…it says Santa Barbara but you’ll swear it tastes like France!
 The Windmill Ranch Vineyard where the Syrah for this wine is grown is like a slice of Cote-Rotie (a famous Syrah growing region in the Northern Rhone Valley of France) in California.
 I was blown away by the soil and the vine layout when I first visited the vineyard.
 The Saarloos family are natural born farmers…it is said that wine is made in the vineyard, and their efforts in the vineyard translate directly into the bottle.
 Purper Hart is 100% Syrah: meaty, peppery, medium bodied but packing a punch of complexity.
 DECANT this wine for at least 20-30 minutes before you enjoy it **unless you are opening it in the year 2011 or beyond, in which case it will be perfect out of the bottle!!!!**

-Part 2 will include photos and more tasting notes!
+Part 2 includes photos and more tasting notes!
 In the meantime check out the Saarloos website.

 Hello there,